snehaawate/E-Shopkart/README.md

 ## Contributing

-Contributions to the eShop App are welcome!
+Contributions to the E-shopkart App are welcome!
 If you encounter any bugs, have suggestions for improvements, or would like to contribute new features, feel free to submit a pull request or open an issue on the GitHub repository.

 ## License

-The eShop App is licensed under the [MIT License](LICENSE), allowing for both personal and commercial use with attribution.
+The E-shopkart App is licensed under the [MIT License](LICENSE), allowing for both personal and commercial use with attribution.
 See the LICENSE file for more details.

 ---
-By: [Dinesh2510]
+By: [SnehaAwate]